MicrosoftDocs/power-automate-docs/articles/desktop-flows/create-ui-elements-collections.md

 > [!NOTE]
 > - The UI elements collections is a [premium feature](premium-features.md), available only to organization premium or trial users.
 Users with a free Microsoft account do not have access to UI elements collections.

-To create a new collection of UI elements, the said UI elements have to be captured first in the desktop flow.
+To create a new collection of UI elements, the said UI elements need to be captured first in the desktop flow, added by default under the Flow repository tab.

 > [!NOTE]
 > - Any new UI element that is captured via the button **Add UI element** will be automatically added under the Flow repository tab.
 You can't add a UI element directly into a collection.